Love it or hate it, Black Friday is getting closer and closer, and it’s kind of a big deal.

 No matter the industry or the size of the company, loads of businesses will be offering deals and discounts.
 You’re going to have some serious competition.
 If you want your Black Friday marketing to be a success, you’ve got to get ahead of the game.

-This year Black Friday falls on the 23rd of November, so make sure you put it in your calendar and start planning for it now.
+It's important to make sure you put it in your calendar and start planning for it now.

-Here are 5 ways to make your Black Friday marketing set you apart from everyone else:
+Here are 5 ways to make your Black Friday marketing set you apart from everyone else.

 1. Make mobile a priority

 In 2016, smartphones accounted for 24% of sales on Black Friday.
-The amount of money that was spent on a mobile was 33% higher than the year before.
+The amount of money that was spent on mobile was 33% higher than the year before.
 (PracticalEcommerce.com)

 If you haven’t already, now is the time to take a look at your mobile user experience.
 It’s essential that your Black Friday marketing looks great on smaller screens, as well as desktops.